bystac/exodus-game/game-design.md

 ### Overview

 As the game will mainly be text based, there might be a 2D map with regions on it.
 This is mainly to show the player how far the 40 years has gotten them before they reach the promise land.
+The Israeli Camp inlustration is very important and many interactions will happen inside the camp [See description of the camp](/story/camp.md)

 ### The  Map